-Prime Minister, Dr Keith Mitchell says he does not expect a further escalation of the recent industrial action called by the Technical and Allied Workers Union (TAWU) and the Public Workers Union (PWU).
+Prime Minister, Dr Keith Mitchell says he does not expect a further escalation of the recent industrial action called by the Grenada Technical and Allied Workers Union (GTAWU) and the Public Workers Union (PWU).

 During the government’s weekly Post-Cabinet Briefing, Prime Minister Mitchell pointed out that in addition to honouring a commitment of the previous government and meeting salaries on time, his government has paid an additional $106 million to public service workers and there is another $4 million being committed.